 Steps for ACR Readers and Evaluators

-Ensure that the appropriate VPAT template was used:
+Step 2: Ensure that the appropriate VPAT template was used.

-Examine the “Evaluation Methods Used” section in the ACR to understand the testing conducted:
+Step 4: Review the “Evaluation Methods Used” section in the ACR to understand how the product was evaluated:

 - Who Conducted the Testing: In-house or external vendor.
 Obviously, ACRs issued by accessibility experts or digital accessibility companies is much more preferred and favored in the marketplace.

-- Inclusion of Users with Disabilities: Whether the testing included actual users with disabilities.
+- Inclusion of Users with Disabilities: Whether the testing included users with disabilities.

-- Kinds of Testing Performed: Manual, automated, tool-assisted, visual inspection, code inspection, etc.
+- Kinds of Evaluation: Manual, automated, tool-assisted, visual inspection, code inspection, etc.

 - Hardware and Software: Ensure ACRs for both if applicable.